The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Introduction

-Observationally, the stellar sAM of massive discs (with $\log M_\star>9.5$) follows a similar scaling relation as the dark matter $\jh-\Mh$ scaling relation with $j_\star\propto M_\star^{\alpha\sim0.7}$ as reported by M. Fall and collaborators \citep[][hereafter RF12]{FallM_83a,FallM_13a,RomanowskyA_12a} and recently revisited by \citet{FallM_18a}.
-This similarity between the halo and baryonic sAM scaling relations, both in normalization (for galaxy discs) and slope, highlights a potential intimate link between galaxies and their host DM haloes as discussed extensively in \citet{PostiL_18a}, but hydrodynamical simulations tend to show a more complex relation between the DM and baryonic sAM \citep[e.g.][]{GenelS_15a,JiangF_19a}.
+Observationally, the stellar sAM of massive disks (with $\log M_\star/$M$_\odot>9.5$) follows a similar scaling relation as the dark matter $\jh-\Mh$ scaling relation with $j_\star\propto M_\star^{\alpha}$ with $\alpha\simeq0.6$, as reported by M. Fall and collaborators \citep[][hereafter FR13]{FallM_83a,RomanowskyA_12a,FallM_13a} and recently revisited by \citet[][hereafter FR18]{FallM_18a}.
+This similarity between the halo and baryonic sAM scaling relations, both in normalization (for galaxy disks) and slope, highlights a potential intimate link between galaxies and their host DM haloes, as discussed extensively in \citet{PostiL_18a}.
+However, hydrodynamical simulations tend to show a more complex relation between the DM and baryonic sAM \citep[e.g.,][]{GenelS_15a,JiangF_19a}.

-Since the pioneering study of \citet{FallM_83a}, the $j_\star-M_\star$ relation has become a standard tool in galaxy evolution research thanks to recent Integral Field Spectrograph (IFS) surveys and to more accurate simulations of disc formation \citep[e.g.][]{VogelsbergerM_12a,SchayeJ_15a,GrandR_19a}.
+Since the pioneering study of \citet{FallM_83a}, the $j_\star-M_\star$ relation has become a standard tool in galaxy evolution research thanks to recent Integral Field Spectrograph (IFS) surveys and to more accurate simulations of disk formation \citep[e.g.,][]{VogelsbergerM_12a,VogelsbergerM_13a,SchayeJ_15a,CeverinoD_17a,GrandR_19a,NelsonD_19a,PillepichA_19a}, see review in \citet{VogelsbergerM_20a}.
 Hence, understanding the slope and normalization of this important scaling relation is of paramount importance as it is intimately related to galaxy morphological diversity and holds clues to accretion of baryons onto galaxies \citep{GenelS_15a,TekluA_15a,ZavalaJ_16a,LagosC_17a,ElBadryK_18a}.